tonsnoei/photon-docker/README.md

 Feel free to fork and improve.

-See this [blog post](https://tonsnoei.nl/en/post/2023/03/20/set-up-your-own-geocoder-api/) for mor info
+See this [blog post](https://tonsnoei.nl/en/post/2023/03/20/set-up-your-own-geocoder-api/) for more info.

 # Run